nitrain/nitrain/README.md

 ### Dependencies

-The [nitrain-image](https://www.github.com/nitrain/nitrain-image) package is a key dependency that allows you to efficiently read and transform medical images, based on the ITK framework.
+The [nitrain-image](https://www.github.com/nitrain/nitrain-image) package is a key dependency that allows you to efficiently read and transform medical images using the great ITK framework.
 Additionally, you can use keras (tf.keras or keras3), tensorflow, pytorch, or jax as backend for creating your models.

 <br />